klin059/course-scheduling-TWschools/README.md

 scheduling.
 The prototype will automatically derive the feasible periods for a course selected.
 Hence doing manual course scheduling in the app is straight forward since you don't have to manually check constraints and find out all the feasible periods.
-The prototype was for illustration purpose and the functionality was not fully developed.
+The prototype was for illustration only and the functionalities was not fully developed.

 ![](images/timetabling_app.gif)